Retirement planning: how to prepare for your retirement

 4. Analyze your Social Security benefits

-If you want to factor in Social Security into your financial plan for retirement, you can use our calculator or visit the government’s Social Security site you can get an estimate of your future retirement benefits and see the effects of different retirement age scenarios.
+If you want to factor in Social Security into your financial plan for retirement, you can use our calculator or visit the government’s Social Security site to get an estimate of your future Social Security benefits and see the effects of different retirement age scenarios.

 5. Contribute to employer-sponsored plans

 If applicable, make sure to keep track of your employer-sponsored retirement plans like 401(k)s that you have had throughout your employment history.
-And if you are currently apart of one, make sure to take full advantage and contribute your maximum amount that you can be matched for by your employer.
+And if you are currently participating in your company's 401(k), make sure to take full advantage and contribute the maximum amount that your employer will match.

 6. Consider Individual Retirement Accounts (IRAs)